niradar/duplicate_files_in_folders/README.md

 - [ ] To consider: make sure expired cache is removed over time even if not touched
 - [ ] More safeguards
   - [ ] Check any file operation for errors
-- [ ] Save also file size and modify date in hash. avoid io ops when needed.
-Compare performences before and after
 - [ ] Before checking target files also check if there is no chance we need them, for example - filename no match and not ingoring file name, or file size doesn't match
 ## Known Issues
 - [ ] Even if argument --copy_to_all is not present, still need to move the duplicates to the move_to folder without copying them to other folders